 - Swollen glands (neck and armpits)

 - Sore throat

 - Swollen spleen and/or liver (in advanced cases)

-Your health care provider (HCP) may suggest that you are likely to have Mono based on your symptoms and examination such as sore throat, swollen tonsils with white patches, swollen lymph nodes (in your neck), fever and fatigue.
+Your health care provider (HCP) may suggest that you are likely to have mono based on your symptoms and examination such as sore throat, swollen tonsils with white patches, swollen lymph nodes (in your neck), fever and fatigue.
 Your liver and spleen may be enlarged and sore, and some people get a rash especially if taking antibiotics such as amoxicillin.
 To make a diagnosis of mono, your HCP will check your blood count and a special “mono spot test.”
 This test can be negative the first week of illness and occasionally longer.
 This test may also stay positive for a year after mono so if your HCP is not sure about whether you have mono, he/she may order a blood test that can show whether you have antibodies against EBV (Epstein Barr Virus) which can cause mono.
 There are other causes of mono-like illnesses such as HIV, CMV (cytomegalovirus), other viruses, and some drugs.

 If you have a fever it will usually go away within 10 days.
 If you have an enlarged liver or spleen, it will usually become normal in 4-6 weeks.
-Other Mono symptoms go away after 2-4 weeks (the length of time varies for each person), but you may continue to feel very tired for 3-6 months, or even longer.
+Other mono symptoms go away after 2-4 weeks (the length of time varies for each person), but you may continue to feel very tired for about 3-6 months, or even longer.
 Research has shown that even when a person (who has had mono) feels better, they can still have the virus in their body for a long time.

 - Get lots of rest